 Horfield 2 – South West Korfball Association – Division 1

 Horfield Korfball Club were one of the first Bristol korfball teams.
-The club has expanded gradually over the years to now comprise of 3 teams.
-The club was originally founded and trained in Horfield, Bristol, however the teams now train at City Academy Bristol.
+The club has expanded gradually over the years to now comprise of 2 teams.
+The club was originally founded and trained in Horfield, Bristol, however the teams now train at City Academy, Bristol and Shine Community Sports Hall, Henleaze.

 The amount of korfball being played in Bristol has increased dramatically over the last couple of years.
 With originally only a handful of Bristol korfball teams, Bristol now has 4 clubs, with over 10 teams between them.